kirame09/sparkpost-api-documentation/services/introduction.md

 | `https://yourdomain.sparkpostelite.com/api/v1` | SparkPost Elite |
 | `https://yourdomain.msyscloud.com/api/v1` | SparkPost Elite (prior to June 2015) |

-Note: To prevent abuse, our servers enforce request rate limiting, which may trigger responses with HTTP status code 429.

 ## API Conventions
 * API versioning is handled using a major version number in the URL, e.g. /api/v1/endpoint.
 * /something is equivalent to /something/.